Over-the-Road Driver Jobs in USA with Visa Sponsorship

 Do over-the-road drivers qualify for H-1B visa sponsorship?

-Most standard driving positions don't qualify for H-1B sponsorship because they don't meet the specialty occupation requirement.
+Most standard driving positions don't qualify for H-1B visa sponsorship because they don't meet the specialty occupation requirement.
 However, roles combining driving with logistics analysis, fleet management, or transportation technology could potentially qualify if they require specialized knowledge and a relevant bachelor's degree.

 What degree is required for H-1B sponsorship in transportation roles?